 Chimney breasts and fireplaces

 Repair category 1

-Notes There is a fireplace installed within the property incorporating modern living flame gas fire.
+Notes There is a gas fire within the property.
 It should be emphasised that the flues were not checked or appliance tested.
-Other fireplaces have been blocked and we assume adequately vented.

 Internal decorations

 Repair category 1

 Notes The property is generally in fresh decoration throughout.